ovh/svfs/README.md

 Take a look at the [docs](docs) for further discussions about SVFS approach.

+## Hacking

+Make sure to use the latest version of go and follow [contribution guidelines](CONTRIBUTING.md) of SVFS.

 ## License
 This work is under the BSD license, see the [LICENSE](LICENSE) file for details.